Tarmac Driveway Cost

 Block paving has a high aesthetic appeal as the designs available are limitless, and if there are any areas of damage, individual blocks can be removed and replaced.

 This is a timely option.
-You are not only paying for the cost of materials but the skills of the paver.
-Additionally, a foundation of sand is required for the blocks to rest on and requires a sealant.
+You are paying not only for the cost of materials but also for the skills of the paver.
+Additionally, a foundation of sand is required for the block paving to rest on, and a sealant is required.
 Expect to pay around £47 per m².

 Resin Driveway